ArKT-7/won-deployer/guide/English/prepare-en.md

 ---
 > [!NOTE]
 > It’s better to flash stock MIUI or HyperOS for the First time install.
+>
+> If you are Re-Installing windows, then make sure you first boot to android then after boot to fastboot and then only continue installation
 ---

 > [!Warning]